 C1 - SUBDIVISION - Street trees are provided in accordance with the tree technical specification.
-Tree Planting Guidelines of the tree technical specification provides guidance to the application of the tree technical specification to determine the total number of trees to be provided No street tree plantings are proposed.
-Given the location and size of the Assessment driveway, and the steep road reserve, there is limited space for any street trees to be planted without comprising sightlines and safe ingress.
-As such, street trees will not be required for this proposal.
+Tree Planting Guidelines of the tree technical specification provides guidance to the application of the tree technical specification to determine the total number of trees to be provided. oppositionation to determine the total number of these to be provided.
+No street tree plantings are proposed.
+Given the location and size of the driveway, and the steep road reserve, there is limited space for any street trees Assessment to be planted without comprising sightlines and safe ingress.
+As such, street Assessment trees will not be required for this proposal.
+Trees will not be required for this proposal.
 C1.6 - Street tree replacement Where street trees are required to be removed to facilitate development, they Control must be replaced in a practical location, in accordance with Section 4.6 of the tree technical specification.
-Assessment N/A C1.C - All Su bdivision - Solar Access Objective To maximis se solar access for residential dwellings 04.7.
-0-1 C1.7 - Solar access Residential subdivision addresses the following guidelines for solar access.
+Troc to milear openineation.
+Assessment N/A C1.C - All Su bdivision - Solar Access Objective To maximis se solar access for residential dwellings C1.7 - Solar access Residential subdivision addresses the following guidelines for solar access.
 Any inconsistency clearly justifies how alternative energy efficiency is achieved.
-Where possible, lots should be oriented to provide one axis within 30 Control degrees east and 20 west of true solar north; Where a northern orientation of the long axis is not possible, lots should be wider to allow private open space on the northern side of the dwelling; Topography and landform should inform the subdivision layout in order to maximise solar access opportunities.
+Where possible, lots should be oriented to provide one axis within 30 Control degrees east and 20 west of true solar north; Control Where a northern orientation of the long axis is not possible, lots should be wider to allow private open space on the northern side of the dwelling; Topography and landform should inform the subdivision layout in order to maximise solar access opportunities.
 The provided shadow diagrams demonstrate that the proposed lots receive Assessment sufficient solar access.
-C1.D - All Su bdivision - Public Scale Drainage Objective further guidance is provided for subdivision that is consistent with B4 Drainage and Water Quality and the Infrastructure Specification (where relevant) C1.8 - Inter-allotment drainage Each lot must be able to be gravity drained through the drainage system to Control public drainage.
-The provided stormwater plan demonstrates all stormwater collected from roof areas can be directed to the public drainage system along Government Road. expenses of the All stormwater collected from other hardstand areas are to be directed to an on- Assessment site stormwater infiltration system.
+C1.D - All Su bdivision - Public Scale Drainage .
+T Objective further guidance is provided for subdivision that is consistent with B4 Drainage and Water Quality and the Infrastructure Specification (where relevant) C1.8 - Inter-allotment drainage Control Each lot must be able to be gravity drained through the drainage system to public drainage.
+The way ideal shows we have also decreased to the control of the c The provided stormwater plan demonstrates all stormwater collected from roof areas can be directed to the public drainage system along Government Road.
+Assessment All stormwater collected from other hardstand areas are to be directed to an on- site stormwater infiltration system.
 Due to the slope of the site, not all stormwater is not able to be gravity drained to Government Road and will therefore be infiltrated on site.
-Infiltration modelling and factor of safety methods have been minute see on one, minute of modeling and lactor of ballety motified have been
+Infiltration modelling and factor of safety methods have been